top of page

 • Conveyance system - Pipes and gutters that channel water to storage tanks.

-• Storage unit - Tanks or reservoirs where water is stored.
+• Storage unit - Tanks or cisterns that hold collected rainwater.

-• Filtration system - Removes debris and contaminants for clean water storage.
+• Filtration system - Screens and filters that maintain water quality.

 Benefits of Rainwater Harvesting Systems